catchmareck/catchmareck/README.md

 ### Hi there 👋 I'm Sebastian
-###### Senior Fullstack Developer | Tech Lead
+###### Senior Fullstack Developer | Tech Lead | CTO @ [MDBS](https://mdbootstrap.com/services/)

 ---

 ### About me
-I specialize in **web solutions**.
+I am a co-founder of [MDBS](https://mdbootstrap.com/services/) - a software development company.
+We specialize in **web solutions**.
 I hold an **Engineer's degree** in Information Technology from the Polish-Japanese Academy of Information Technology.
 I also have a rich knowledge about Linux and am a **Certified Linux Administrator**.
-In the projects I was part of, I worked with many technologies such as JavaScript, Node.js, MongoDB, PHP, MySQL, Groovy, Java, Hadoop, HBase, or Angular and REST. **I also help recruiting IT experts at [TRex IT](https://trex-it.com/)**.
+In the projects I was part of, I worked with many technologies such as JavaScript, Node.js, MongoDB, PHP, MySQL, Groovy, Java, Hadoop, HBase, or Angular and REST.

 ### Favourite technologies
 <p align=left>